-You must have a minimum cumulative unweighted grade point average (GPA) of 3.0 out of 4.0 from a regionally accredited high school to begin consideration.
+You must have a minimum cumulative unweighted GPA of 3.0 - 3.9/ 4.0 (varies by program/major) from a regionally accredited high school.

-In addition, if your school is inside the US, you must submit SAT with a minimum of 1100 or a minimum ACT score of 24.
-GPA, SAT and ACT scores will vary by degree and major and will affect scholarship eligibility.
-Senior level courses should include specific subjects that are required for admission to your degree program and major of choice.
+We are looking for prerequisite courses at the senior level and they should include specific subjects that are required for admission to your degree program and major of choice.
 Your school profile with grading scale should be included with documents, and all sent through Parchment/Naviance/Docufide whenever possible, or emailed directly by the school to email@example.com.

 Possessing the minimum requirement does not guarantee admission.

 If you wish to include a Personal Statement, please use our Student Profile Form.

 If you have completed Advanced Placement Final Examinations with a minimum grade of 4, you will be eligible to receive university specific transfer credits, where applicable, to a maximum of 2.00 credits.
 You may request a change to unspecified credit on an individual basis within the first 30 days of your first semester.

 Please arrange for an official score report to be sent directly to Admission Services.
 Transfer credit will be assigned once this has been received in Admission Services.

 To request an official final AP exam score report, please contact the College Board, AP Services: